foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 > 💡 **Info**
 >
-> This setup is for further development of Starknet Foundry purposes.
+> This setup is for development of Starknet Foundry.
 >
 > If you don't wish to contribute, you can omit these instructions.